pivotal/docs-tap/getting-started.md

-# <a id="getting started with Tanzu Application Platform"></a>Getting started with the Tanzu Application Platform
+# Getting started with the Tanzu Application Platform

 ## <a id="purpose"></a>Purpose